Skip to content

 The best time for birding in Rwanda is during the wet seasons, particularly from March to May and September to November.
 During these months, the lush vegetation and abundant water sources attract a variety of bird species.
 Additionally, migratory birds are present, making it an ideal time for birdwatching.

-Overall, visiting during the wet seasons not only enhances birdwatching opportunities but also allows you to enjoy Rwanda’s stunning natural beauty. #visitrwanda today for an ex exceptional birding experience.
+Overall, visiting during the wet seasons not only enhances birdwatching opportunities but also allows you to enjoy Rwanda’s stunning natural beauty.

 Essential Gear you need while on Birding safaris in Rwanda